Comparing CION Invt (CION) & Its Peers

 |$59.24 million

-CION Invt’s competitors have higher revenue, but lower earnings than CION Invt.
-CION Invt is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+CION Invt’s rivals have higher revenue, but lower earnings than CION Invt.
+CION Invt is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

 Summary

-CION Invt competitors beat CION Invt on 9 of the 14 factors compared.
+CION Invt rivals beat CION Invt on 9 of the 14 factors compared.

 CION Investment Corporation is a business development company which primarily provides senior secured loans to U.S. middle-market companies.
 CION Investment Corporation is based in NEW YORK.